OctopusDeploy/docs/docs/getting-started.md

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
-We designed Octopus Cloud and self-hosted Octopus to provide the same functionality.
-There are some minor differences in [responsibilities](/docs/administration/security/index.md#responsibility) in that we're responsible for taking backups, upgrading the service, maintaining, and monitoring the underlying systems.
+We designed Octopus Cloud and self-hosted Octopus to provide the same functionality; however, there are some minor differences, for instance, with Octopus Cloud, we're [responsible](/docs/administration/security/index.md#responsibility) for taking backups, upgrading the service, and maintaining and monitoring the underlying systems.

 You can sign up for Octopus Cloud at [octopus.com/account/register](https://octopus.com/account/register), check out the [Octopus Cloud FAQ](https://octopus.com/blog/octopus-cloud-faq) blog post or the [pricing page](https://octopus.com/cloud).

 ## The Octopus Web Portal

-The Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and create your automated deployments.
+Whether you're self-hosting the Octopus Server, or using Octopus Cloud, the Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and create your automated deployments.

 ![Octopus Dashboard](octopus-dashboard.png "width=500")

 ## Infrastructure

-Octopus Deploy organizes your infrastructure (the machines and services you deploy software to) into groups called environments.
-Typical examples of environments are **Development**, **Test**, and **Production**.
+Octopus Deploy organizes your deployment targets (the machines and services you deploy software to) into groups called environments.
+Typical environments are **Development**, **Test**, and **Production**.

 With Octopus Deploy your deployment targets could be Windows servers, Linux servers, Microsoft Azure, AWS, cloud regions, or even an offline package drop.

-Organizing your infrastructure into environments lets you define your deployment processes (no matter how many deployment targets are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.
+Organizing your infrastructure into environments lets you define your deployment processes (no matter how many deployment targets are involved) and have Octopus deploy the right versions of your software, with the right configuration, to the right environments at the right time.

 Learn more about managing your [infrastructure](/docs/infrastructure/index.md).